signalogic/SigSRF_SDK/mediaTest_readme.md

 | 20  | silence | T21.wav |
 | 21  | Chinese speech (female) | T22.wav |

-To play an individual channel, either in the Nchan21.wav file or Nchan21_evs.wav file, you can use sox commands, for example:
+To play an individual channel, either in the NchanXX.wav files, you can use sox commands, for example:

     sox Nchan21.wav -t waveaudio remix 19
     sox Nchan21_evs.wav -t waveaudio remix 19

-After entering one of the above commands, you should see output similar to:
+After entering one of the above commands, you should see sox output similar to:

      File Size: 19.7M
       Bit Rate: 5.38M